sandip-android-developer/localdatabase/README.md

    d.if time limit crosses then also -5 marks
  5.and last show the result

- /* Most Important thing is  here,i am not creating database i am  importing data base  and using in asset.
+ /* Most Important thing is  here,i am not creating database i am  importing data base  and using in asset.*/